PCB Design Variant Management to Synchronize Designs

 A better solution is to create a single base design and define variations in it by configuring the components and their parameters.
 A single reference design for all variations rather than to create a new variation from scratch yields quicker design completion and costs less.
 However, companies often have worldwide teams responsible for a single project, so variations in one part of the product may lead to errors and unsynchronized changes in another during the product lifecycle.
 Altium Designer® can synchronize the workflow automatically.

-Altium gives you a robust centralized variant management system.
-You can define any number of variations of a base design, then manage component parameters and configure the components as fitted, not fitted, or alternate .
-As these variants share the same bare board and have impact on the assembly process only, we call these variants assembly variants.
+Altium gives you a robust centralized BOM variants management system.
+You can define any number of design variations of a base design, then manage component parameters and configure the components as fitted, not fitted, or alternate .
+As these assembly variants share the same bare board design and have impact on the assembly process only, we call these variants assembly variants.

 To ensure are indeed swappable, an intelligent checking mechanism is implemented to check pin compatibility between the base and alternate component.
 This functionality makes sure that the pin type and the location is the same for both components.
 The user interface, shown in the image below, is easy-to-use and includes these additional functions: